3.3 Super Cells!

 C. Where does strength come from?

-Directions: Read this short passage about super strength and answer the questions below:
+Directions: Read this short passage about super strength to see how cells can impact an entire organism and answer the questions below:

 • What’s the main difference between plant and animal cells?